apache/flink/docs/apis/batch/libs/ml/cross_validation.md

 The simplest method of splitting is the `trainTestSplit`.
 This split takes a DataSet and a parameter *fraction*.
 The *fraction* indicates the portion of the DataSet that should be allocated to the training set.
 This split also takes two additional optional parameters, *precise* and *seed*.

-By default, the Split is done by randomly deciding weather or not an observation is assigned to the training DataSet with probability = *fraction*.
+By default, the Split is done by randomly deciding whether or not an observation is assigned to the training DataSet with probability = *fraction*.
 When *precise* is `true` however, additional steps are taken to ensure the training set is as close as possible to the length of the DataSet  $\cdot$ *fraction*.

 The method returns a new `TrainTestDataSet` object which has a `.training` attribute containing the training DataSet and a `.testing` attribute containing the testing DataSet.